pentaho-jrice/jrice-hadoop-apache/wiki/setup/vagrant-up.md

-# "vagrant up" - Start Up Your VM
+# Step 4 - "vagrant up" - Start Up Your VM

 Now it's time to fire up your dev VM.
 You do this by issueing the "vagrant up" command.